 Jennifer Carlson has been agenting since 1997.
 Previously, she worked at Henry Dunow Literary Agency and Harold Ober Associates.
 She works with narrative nonfiction writers and journalists covering current events and ideas and cultural history, as well as literary and upmarket commercial novelists.
 On the children’s side, her clients are primarily young adult and middle grade fiction writers with a very select number of picture book projects.
 A graduate of Sarah Lawrence College, she lives in Brooklyn, New York.

 Henry Dunow began his career as a literary agent in the early 1980s, with stints at Curtis Brown Ltd. and Harold Ober Associates before founding his own agency in 1997, which has since evolved into Dunow, Carlson

 & Lerner Literary Agency.
 He works primarily with quality fiction – literary, historical, strongly written commercial – and with voice-driven nonfiction across a range of areas – narrative history, biography, memoir, current affairs, cultural trends and criticism, science, sports, etc. Over the years he’s discovered and introduced a number of new, younger writers who’ve gone on to become established literary voices – and is particularly proud of that.
 He is the author The Way Home, a memoir about fatherhood.

-Erin Hosier has been agenting since 2001.
-She got her start at The Gernert Company, and moved to Dunow, Carlson & Lerner in 2007.
+Erin Hosier has been agenting since 2001, formerly at The Gernert Company before moving to DCL in 2007.
 She primarily works with nonfiction authors and has a special interest in popular culture, music biography, humor,women's issues and memoir.
 In general, novels with happy endings put her in a bad mood.
-She grew up in Ohio, and lives in Brooklyn.
-She co-hosts the infamous Literary Death Match in NYC and blogs about media for www.shewrites.com.
+She grew up in rural Ohio, and lives in Brooklyn.

 Amy Hughes has 14 years of publishing experience; previously an agent with McCormick & Williams, she started her career as a publicist at Simon & Schuster, and as an editor at Penguin.
 She specializes in non-fiction in the areas of history, cultural studies, memoir, current events, wellness, health, food, pop-culture and biography as well as literary fiction.
 She grew up in Tennessee and is a graduate of Sewanee, The University of the South.